pudly/schmopera-hugo/content/articles/an-open-letter-to-audition-candidates.md

 ---
-title: An open letter to audition candidates
+title: "An open letter to audition candidates"
 ---

 Dear Audition Candidate,